-What Are the Different Types of Internships?
+What Are the Different Types of Internships? - Intern Program Tips

 Based on the time of year, the basic types of internships are semester internships, quarterly internships, summer internships, fall internships, spring internships, and holiday or winter internships (i.e. over a winter break).
 It’s also possible to work with interns for longer durations, or even year-round.

 Credit versus no-credit internships.
 For-credit internships and not-for-credit internships is another type of categorization, as it's a common misconception that internships are always in exchange for college or university credit.